openvinotoolkit/training_extensions/docs/source/guide/tutorials/base/how_to_train/detection.rst

             engine.optimize(checkpoint=ckpt_path)

-The optimization time highly relies on the hardware characteristics, for example on 1 NVIDIA GeForce RTX 3090 it took about 10 minutes.
+The optimization time highly relies on the hardware characteristics, for example on Intel(R) Core(TM) i9-11900 it took about 25 seconds.
 Please note, that PTQ will take some time without logging to optimize the model.

 3. Finally, we can also evaluate the optimized model by passing